hbctraining/DGE_workshop/lessons/06_functional_analysis.md

 ![cluster_summary](../img/cluster_summary.png)

 ### Visualizing clusterProfiler results
-ClusterProfiler has a variety of options for viewing the over-represented GO terms.
+clusterProfiler has a variety of options for viewing the over-represented GO terms.
 We will explore the dotplot, enrichment plot, and the category netplot.

 The dotplot shows the number of genes associated with the first 25 terms (size) and the p-adjusted values for these terms (color).